Group Leader: Fr. Eric Bowman

 - Sightseeing and admissions fees as per itinerary

 - Luggage handling (1 piece per person)

-- Lunches, Beverages unless mentioned, Tips to your guide and driver.
+- Beverages unless mentioned.
+Lunches, Tips to your guide & driver.

 This morning continue towards the Dingle Peninsula, the most northern of the Kerry peninsulas.
 From the town of Inch, where David Lean shot the movie "Ryan's Daughter," and the last part of the country where Gaelic language is spoken, we continue along the Eagle Mount and the cliffs of Slea Head.
 In Early Christian Ireland, monks were looking for isolated places such as Gallarus Oratory.
 It is dated from the 9th-century, and excellently preserved.
 Oratory used to be a place of prayer for monks.
 Our next stop is the Kilmalkedar Church, built in the 12th-century and once part of a complex of religious buildings in Romanesque style.
 Dinner and overnight in Kerry.

 Day 6 | Saturday, August 12: Shannon - Cliffs Of Moher - Galway